You must tell HM Revenue and Customs (HMRC) if you change your name, business name or your personal or trading address.

 Make sure you’ve updated your details for all of the taxes and schemes you’re registered for, including:

 - Corporation Tax

 - VAT (you must tell HMRC of changes within 30 days)

 - the Construction Industry Scheme (CIS)

-Log in to your HMRC online account to tell HMRC about changes to your business, including your correspondence address and payroll details if you’re an employer.
+Tell HMRC about changes to your business, including your correspondence address and payroll details if you’re an employer.
 You can do this for all services apart from CIS.